Townsville Quick Facts

 Residence hall with Australian students.

-Fall semester (Semeser II): early July to late November
+Fall semester (Semester II): early July to late November

 Spring semester (Semester I): early February to late-June